 0413 776 564

-Laurenne Di Salvo is a Leadership & Professional Development Coach, Corporate Trainer and Learning & Development Consultant.
+Laurenne Di Salvo is an Accredited Coach (ICF), Corporate Trainer and Learning & Development Consultant.
 She enables individuals and groups to take the next step in their development through evidenced based coaching practices and learning programs.

 #potbound #potential #coaching #development #learning #challenge #strengths #comfortzone #discomfortzone #growthmindset #courage

 Laurenne Di Salvo